These images are available for use by blogs and press. Larger files available on request

 Forward to Death Video Stills

-What’s Left Now You Are dead To Me – Portraits
+What’s Left Now You Are Dead To Me – Crowd Funding Press Release

 What’s Left Now You Are Dead To Me – Press Release and Lyrics

 The music of t.k. bollinger is a sweetly tortured fusion of Doom Blues, Gothic Country and post apocalyptic Gregorian Chant.
 A predominantly solo artist, his songs speak of the horror and the hope that lies in a world where each of us is forced to find our own meaning and purpose.
 Plaintive melodies meet literate lyrics, all played and sung in bollinger’s idiosyncratic style and voice.

 The music of t.k. bollinger is mined from the same dark vein as such late 20th century Australian underground artists as The Birthday Party/Nick Cave, The Wreckery, and Crime and the City Solution.
 It blends Gothic Country with Folk, Punk Rock and Blues.
 Bollinger’s musical influences are not only home grown.
 He derives his inspiration from many sources, including Cow Punk/Alt country (Country Teasers, 16 Horsepower) Dark Folk (Qntal, Elliot Smith, Jason Molina) , Sad Pop (Weyes Blood) and Americana (Gillian Welch); a mish mash of genre that revolves around the ugly twin of Happiness, Sadness.
 If any single word sums up his sound, it would be Sadcore.
 Bollinger says, “If you can find beauty and hope in sadness, then you can find it anywhere.”